FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Search

 In the previous section, you learned how to load entities from a database using their primary keys.
-In this section, we will cover how to search and load entities using SQL query conditions.
+In this section, we will cover how to search and load entities using the type-safe query builder.
 This is useful when you need to find entities that match specific criteria or retrieve paginated lists of results.

 In FluxaORM v2, search methods are generated on the entity's Provider.
 Results are returned as plain slices -- there are no iterators.